 We calculated the average prices shown above from the top featured pressure washers found online at Amazon, Walmart, Lowe’s, and Home Depot.

-Keep in mind: Pricing may vary from how good the cleaning power is down to the pump operating inside the machine.
+Keep in mind: Pricing may vary depending on the cleaning power of the pressure washer and its power source.

-On the extreme ends, you can find pressure washers selling for as much as $9,549 or as little as $75.
+On the extreme ends, you can find pressure washers selling for as little as $75 or much as $9,549.

 - How Much Does a Pressure Washer Cost?

 Your pressure washer will have one of three power sources: gasoline, electricity, or batteries.

 Each power source has advantages and disadvantages, and it’s up to you to decide if they’re worth the expense.
 One power source may meet your needs better than others, making it worth the cost.

 Gas pressure washers

 Gas pressure washers are excellent for frequent use and heavy-duty cleaning projects.
 They produce an impressive amount of cleaning power and typically outperform electric and battery-powered models.
 The average cost for a gas pressure washer is $379.

 ✓ Excellent for heavy-duty cleaning projects and frequent use